jamieallen59/Kickstagram/README.md

 - Creating APIs using Rails + jBuilder
 - Payments using Stripe

-Go to the homepage, Sign up and post your favourite kicks.
-Set a price to sell them at and allow people to find out where you've posted from using Gmaps.
+Go to the homepage, sign up, and post your favourite kicks.
+Set a price to sell them at and allow people to see where you've posted from, using Gmaps.